Tesla Model Y: interior, dashboard & infotainment

 Upgrading to the Long Range version doesn’t get you any extra kit other than the extra motor and bigger battery.
 However, the Model Y Performance adds lowered suspension, 21-inch alloy wheels, upgraded brakes and aluminium pedals, as well as the extra horsepower.

-Unlike most of its rivals, there is a fairly limited options list with the Model Y: customers get a choice of five paint colours – white, black, grey, blue or red – black or white upholstery, and the option to add ‘enhanced autopilot’ for £3,400 or ‘full self-driving’ capabilities for an extra £6,800.
-Do note that while Tesla dubs its driver assistance systems as ‘self-driving’, all require the full attention of and occasional inputs from the driver.
+Unlike most of its rivals, there is a fairly limited options list with the Model Y. There is the option to upgrade from the base white paint to something a little more vibrant, but this will cost you an arm and a leg – it's no wonder then why most Model Ys you see are in greyscale.
+You can also add either 'Enhanced' or 'Full Autopilot', thought do note that while Tesla dubs its driver assistance systems as ‘self-driving’, all require the full attention of and occasional inputs from the driver.

 Infotainment, apps & sat nav